 Clear skies to Covid clouds

-The strains mean many symptoms make their return, like persistent fatigue, severe sore throats, a mild cough, nasal problems and muscle aches.
+Familiar symptoms like persistent fatigue, severe sore throats, a mild cough, nasal problems and muscle aches are announcing their return in these new variations.

-There has been an increasing amount of illnesses at Kingston University amongst student and staff alike.
-An individual affected by the new strain, pregnant lecturer Emma Day, said: “It felt like a cold that I just couldn’t shake.
+Individual affected by the new strain, journalism lecturer Emma Day said: “It felt like a cold that I just couldn’t shake.
 I felt horrendous for ten days straight.”

 The university this year implemented a new attendance policy, meaning all courses are designed with attendance as a key learning factor for students and align with assessment strategies put in place.

-A student who was hit by the virus after lectures once again started, Edward G Fleming, said: “I felt like I was dying, but I had to go in because I get an email saying they (Kingston University) are watching my attendance if I’m ill.”
+Edward G Fleming, who fell victim to the new strain said: “I felt like I was dying, but I had to go in because I get an email saying they (Kingston University) are watching my attendance if I’m ill.”

 In cases of international students, it is important that they meet engagement and attendance requirements set by both UK visas and immigration (UKVI) and Kingston University.